Skip to content

 Flat affect is a symptom of numerous mental health conditions.
 People with a flat affect rarely show emotions on their faces and do not appear to have heightened reactions to emotionally charged information.
 Flat affect is common in schizophrenia but also prevalent in other psychotic disorders or neurodevelopmental conditions.1

 Although some people use the terms interchangeably, flat affect refers to a lack of response to emotional material, whereas blunted affect describes a more constricted or reduced response.
 Blunted affect may be more common in mood and anxiety disorders.
-However, both flat and blunted affect are considered negative symptoms of psychosis.2
+However, both flat and blunted affect are considered negative symptoms of psychosis.2 In the DSM-5-TR, this kind of reduced emotional expression falls under diminished emotional expression, which along with avolition is one of the two most prominent negative symptoms of schizophrenia.

 Flat affect refers to having very little to no emotional reactions, while emotional blunting indicates having a limited amount of emotional reactions.
 People with a flat affect do not smile, cry, or show nonverbal cues of anger or shock in the same way most people do.
 People with emotional blunting often describe themselves as feeling apathetic or numb to most stimuli.
 Sometimes they report having no emotions at all, which may be due to various mental health conditions or substance use.